elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "uptime"}}

-### users
+### Users

-The system/users metricset reports logged in users and associated sessions via dbus and logind, which is a systemd component.
-By default, the metricset will look in `/var/run/dbus/` for a system socket, although a new path can be selected with `DBUS_SYSTEM_BUS_ADDRESS`.
+The system/users dataset reports logged in users and associated sessions via dbus and logind, which is a systemd component.
+By default, the dataset will look in `/var/run/dbus/` for a system socket, although a new path can be selected with `DBUS_SYSTEM_BUS_ADDRESS`.

-This metricset is available on:
+This dataset is available on:

 - Linux